Gender-based homophily in collaborations across a heterogeneous scholarly landscape: Results

-\subsection{Sensitivity to missing gender indicators}
+The dependent variable in Eq.~\eqref{eq:secondaryAnalysis}---whether the gender homophily in a field is statistically significant---is not directly observed or measured, but rather the outcome of a complex statistical test.
+Thus, the results of our regression analyses are subject to the methodological definition of significant effects that we employ.
+Future work will be required to tease out the robustness of our findings with respect to the methodological definition of significant homophily fields.
+Nonetheless, the results point towards interesting areas of future investigation which are expounded in the Discussion.

+\subsection{Sensitivity To Missing Gender Indicators}

-Our main analysis used gender indicators for the 87.9\% of authorships with first names that are used predominantly for one gender and removed the other 12.1\% of authorships (see Section~4.\ref{sec:genderID}).
-This rate of missingness compares favorably with previous studies~\citep{sugimoto2013global}, and we explore the impact of missingness with a sensitivity analysis using two multiple imputation strategies.
+The main analysis used gender indicators for the 87.9\% of authorships with first names that are used predominantly for one gender and removed the other 12.1\% of authorships (see Methods and Materials).
+This rate of missingness compares favorably with previous studies~\citep{lariviere2013bibliometrics}, and we also further explore the impact of missingness with a sensitivity analysis using two different 10-fold multiple imputation strategies.
+Specifically, we see that even when imputing missing genders with a strategy to minimize gender homophily, we still detect significant behavioral homophily across the JSTOR corpus.